|

 CDC commissions systematic evidence reviews using two strategies:

 - Comprehensive Reviews are usually done in partnership with Agency for Healthcare Research and Quality Evidence-based Practice Centers (AHRQ EPCs).
-EPCs conduct comprehensive literature searches and evaluation, with detailed documentation of methods and results.
+EPCs conduct comprehensive literature searches and evaluation, with detailed

 - Targeted and/or Rapid Reviews are conducted for topics with minimal literature to review and/or targeted questions to answer.
 These reviews are coordinated by CDC-based EGAPP staff in collaboration with technical contractors and expert core consultants.

-Evidence reports, the products of these reviews, are detailed, systematic, objective assessments of the available scientific and clinical evidence on a specific topic.
-Evidence reports are the basis for deliberations by the EGAPP Working Group as they develop their Recommendation Statements.
+clinical evidence on a specific topic.
+Evidence reports are the basis for deliberations by the EGAPP Working Group as they develop

 Who is involved: CDC commissions the review, the EWG develops the key questions to be addressed, and the selected review team (e.g., EPC or other contracted group) conducts the review and produces a report.
 The review team establishes a Technical Expert Panel (TEP) to provide guidance, usually including topic experts and two to three EWG members.

-Transparency: All EGAPP Working Group members, review team members, and consultants disclose potential conflicts of interest for each topic considered.
+for each topic considered.
 Evidence reports undergo external expert review.
 Reports or manuscripts published with CDC staff as authors may undergo CDC clearance.

 Products: